-- Manufactured homes are just as safe and secure as site-built homes, and it’s easy to learn about the history of any given manufactured home by looking up the number on its HUD tag.
+- They are just as safe and secure as site-built homes, and it’s easy to learn about the history of any given home by looking up the number on its HUD tag.

-- Manufactured homes are available with many upgrades and customization features that homeowners love, including a huge range of cabinet, flooring, countertop, and lighting options.
+- Modern, state of the art manufactured homes are available with many upgrades and customization features that homeowners love, including a huge range of cabinets, flooring, countertop, and lighting options.

-- Manufactured homes can be custom-built and assembled with a turnaround time as short as a few weeks, compared to a site-built home that can take months to construct.
+- They can be custom-built and assembled with a turnaround time as short as a few weeks, compared to a site-built home that can take months to construct.

-Got more questions about manufactured homes?
-Check out some of our additional buyer resources, including our mobile home definitions cheat sheet and buying checklist to learn all about why manufactured homes are a cost-effective option for homeowners of all kinds.
+Have other questions?
+Check out some of our additional buyer resources, including our terms and definitions cheat sheet and our manufactured and mobile home buying checklist to learn all about why these home types are a cost-effective option for homeowners of all kinds.